favrecr/w251-hw3-1/README.md

 # w251-hw3 - Homework 3

 ## Overview
-Thhis repo contains the components of a lightweight IoT application pipeline that collects images of faces detected from a webcam feed on an edge device (the Nvidia Jetson TX2) and transmits them to the cloud to be processed and stored (aIBM CLoud Object Store).
+Thhis repo contains the components of a lightweight IoT application pipeline that collects images of faces detected from a webcam feed on an edge device (the Nvidia Jetson TX2) and transmits them to the cloud to be processed and stored (an IBM CLoud Object Store).

 ## Implementation Details
 All components are implemented as containerized applications deployed on the edge device (to capture and forward image) and the cloud (to receive, process and store).
-MQTT proticik us ysed for communication and transmitting images across components.
+MQTT protocol is used for communication and transmitting images across components.

 ### Overall Architecture
 ![alt text](HW3-Arch.jpeg)

-### Jetson TX2
+### Jetson
+3 component containers:
+- Local MQTT Broker
+- Face Detector: captures faces from video feed and publishes to local broker (Topic: JDS/WEBCAMS/JETSONTX2)
+- Forwarder: Subscribes to messages from Face Detector and publishes to cloud broker (Topic: JDS/WEBCAMS)

 ### IBM CLoud
+2 component containers running in a VSI:
+- Cloud MQTT Broker
+- Processor: subscribes to messages coming from the Jetson (or any device usig topic JDS/WEBCAMS)

-Mounted an IBM Objectstore bucket to the `/HW3Images` directory
+Mount an IBM Objectstore bucket (jds-w251-hw3-images in our case) to the `/HW3Images` directory

 ### Docker
+3 distinct docker build files are used (Dockerfile.broker, Dockerfile.forwarder and Dockerfile.processor).
-Build Images for the Cloud:
+#### Build Images for the Cloud:
 Broker: `docker build -t hw3_broker -f Dockerfile.broker .`
 Image Processor: `docker build -t hw3_processor -f Dockerfile.processor .`

-Build Images for the Jetson
+#### Build Images for the Jetson
 Broker: `docker build -t hw3_broker -f Dockerfile.broker .`
 Forwarder: `docker build -t hw3_forwarder -f Dockerfile.forwarder .`
 Edge Image Detector: `docker build -t hw3_edge -f Dockerfile.processor .`

-## MQTT messgaing with Mosquitto
+## MQTT messaging with Mosquitto
+Few noteworthy points on the MSQTT setup:
+- The topic used locally on the JETSON is /JDS/WEBCAMS/JETSONTX2.
+The topic published to in the cloud is /JDS/WEBCAMS/, the thinking being thaht the forwarder could be working as an "accumulator" of sorts,gathering messages from multiple webcams.
+- I used a QoS of 0 when publishing from the face capture app locally to the forwarder since the connection is all local to the Jetson and a few missing messages are not relevant given the rate at which pictures are being captured from the camera.
+- I used a QoS of 1 (forwarder publishes, cloud processor subscribes) to send the encoded messages to the cloud.
+Transmission in this case is likely less reliable than just within the Jetson.
+Since this use case does not care about duplicate images being stored, I did not use QoS of 2 (which would have guaranteed one and only one message).

 ### Python Scripts
+3 scripts included in the repo:
+- edge_detect.py: Runs on the  Face Detector to capture face images and publish them to the JDS/WEBCAMS/JETSONTX2 topic.
+- forward.py: Runs on the Forwarder , subscribes to messages locally on the JDS/WEBCAMS/JETSONTX2 topic nad publishes them to the cloud broker under the JDS/WEBCAMS topic.
+- imageprocess.py:  Runs on the cloud VSI -> Processor.
+Saves incoming messages (from JDS/WEBCAMS) to the /HW3Images directory (which in our implementation is mapped to an IBM COS bucket).

 ## Execution Instructions